Philipp Hieronymus Brinckmann: Life

 He was a student of Johann Georg Dathan in Speyer.
-In 1733, he was named a court painter by Elector Charles Philipp in Mannheim.
+In 1733, he was named a court painter by Elector Charles Philipp in Mannheim in the Electoral Palatinate.
 He was promoted to Director of the Malereikabinett (art advisors) in 1757.
 Later that same year, he became a member of the Geheimen Staatsrats (Secret Council of State).

 As court painter, He was also involved in the Bibliothekskabinett (library advisors) of Electress Elisabeth Augusta at Mannheim Palace.
 At the Jesuit Church, he created frescoes and altarpieces.

 As a landscape painter, he was influenced by the works of Salvator Rosa and Rembrandt.
 He received praise from Goethe in his book, Dichtung und Wahrheit.

 Etchings

 He etched some plates in a picturesque and spirited style.
 The following are his principal prints: